 A separate winter application is required.
 Students must be registered for winter courses prior to submitting the winter application.
 The winter application will become available in November.

-The Federal Pell Grant is awarded automatically to all eligible students, even if they do not submit a winter application.
+The Federal Pell Grant is offered automatically to all eligible students, even if they do not submit a winter application.

 The University of Iowa’s financial aid year includes the following terms: fall, winter, spring, and summer.
 Because the winter term falls in the middle of the year between fall and spring semesters, most students already have an academic year financial aid package that covers living expenses for the winter session.
 Thus most students cost of attendance for winter will only include expenses for tuition, fees, and books.
 Winter costs associated with tuition, fees, and books will be added to students' fall cost of attendance.
 The winter cost of attendance is calculated based on the information supplied on the winter application.

-If a student has already been awarded their annual Federal Direct Stafford Loan maximum for the fall and spring semesters, we do not award loans for the winter session.
+If a student has already been offered their annual Federal Direct Stafford Loan maximum for the fall and spring semesters, we do not offer loans for the winter session.
 (Annual maximum loan amounts are listed on our Federal Direct Subsidized Stafford Loan and Federal Direct Unsubsidized Stafford Loan web pages.)

 Dependent undergraduate students would always be eligible for the Federal Direct (Parent) PLUS and graduate/professional students would always be eligible for the Federal Direct (Graduate/Professional) PLUS.

-Eligible students are emailed information regarding their award.
+Eligible students are emailed information regarding their offer.
 Fall financial aid will be increased due to winter enrollment.

 Financial aid disbursements will begin on the first day of the student's winter class, if all disbursement requirements are met.